Sandfire holds a dominant 11,700km2 landholding across the underexplored Kalahari Copper Belt in Botswana.

 The geological sequence and favourable structures which host copper mineralisation on the Cupric Canyon licences are interpreted to continue for more than 150km onto the Sandfire licences where they appear to be largely intact and are mostly untested.
 As a result, numerous priority targets have been identified for drilling by Sandfire.

-Click here for our Tshukudu Exploration update.
+Click here for the most recent Tshukudu Exploration update.

 Sandfire also provides regular updates on its exploration initiatives as part of its quarterly reporting.
 Click here for more details.

 Sustainability Snapshot – Donation of books and football boots in Ghanzi

 Sandfire’s wholly-owned subsidiary, Tshukudu Metals, supports the local Ghanzi community, with initiatives including donations of library books and football boots.
 The donation of library books to Ghanzi Public Library, which serves more than ten primary schools and out of school youth, will greatly assist the reading culture of the school children and to help improve their studies.